jemacabanti/Data-Science/README.md

-# Data-Science
+# Data-Science First Project
-This repository contains all projects created and sourced from different helpful blogs and websites
+This repository contains the first project I'll be doing for Data Science as part of my self study.